 Are there any public nuisance problems caused by cannabis users?

-In general, no. Nuisance is generally localised around the coffee shops, and the vast majority of the Dutch population have no day-to-day contact with drugs or drug users.
+In general, no. Nuisance is generally localized around the coffee shops, and the vast majority of the Dutch population have no day-to-day contact with drugs or drug users.
 There used to be a problem, particularly in hot weather, when the sickly smell of cannabis would linger in public places long after the smokers had departed.
 This was especially noticeable on public transport.
 But now smoking is banned in most enclosed public places in the Netherlands, including trains and buses, and the non-user rarely encounters the smell of cannabis except fleetingly in the larger cities.

 Is cannabis available for medicinal purposes?